rainsummer613/slca/README.md

 ## How to use
 Model can be used with the parameters that we found during optimization, or with any other parameters.
 If you want to try to find more optimal parameters - you need to complete the next step and retrain the model.

-If you just want to check it out - please run the `example.ipynb` file.
-What you need:
+If you just want to check it out - please run the `example.ipynb` file. **What you need**:
-        * a pre-trained saliency model
+- a pretrained saliency model
-        * a picture to simulate the fixations on it
+- a picture to simulate the fixations on it
-        * maybe some human RT data to evaluate the model performance
+- maybe some human RT data to evaluate the model performance

- What you get:
+**What you get**:
-    * a saliency map
+- a saliency map
-    * a sequence of the fixation durations
+- a sequence of the fixation durations
-    * a simple graph which shows their distribution
+- a simple graph which shows their distribution
-    * if you provided the human data, then also its comparison to the simulated data
+- if you provided the human data, then also its comparison to the simulated data

 ## How to train
 1) Install all required libraries from the `requirements.txt`.